This information applies to reports originally due on or after Jan. 1, 2008, unless otherwise noted.

 Exclusions from revenue include the following:

 Cost of goods sold generally includes costs related to the acquisition and production of tangible personal property and real property.
-There are other cost of goods sold allowances for certain industries.
-Taxable entities that only sell services will not generally have a cost of goods sold deduction.
+Taxable entities that only sell services or intangibles will not generally have allowable costs; however there are exceptions for certain industries.

 The compensation deduction includes the following: